doprajnasai/Python_Daily_Challenges/README.md

 Concepts applied:

-* Categorizing emergency requests using loops
-* Demand-level classification
+*Lists for categorizing requests
+*for loops for classification
+*Conditional statements for demand levels
-* Tracking valid vs removed requests
+*Counting valid and removed requests
-* Personalized filtering using PLI rule:
-* Full name length calculated (excluding spaces)
-* `PLI = L % 3`
+*Personalized filtering using PLI (L % 3 rule) *Calculated L (length of full name excluding spaces) *Computed PLI = L % 3 and applied Rule A/B/C accordingly